stevenengler/repatch/README.md

 re:patch is a line-oriented find-and-replace tool with a [`git add --patch`][git-add-patch]-like interface.
 Regular expressions and capture groups are supported, and re:patch can be used with files and directories.
-Only Linux is currently supported.
+Linux and MacOS are currently supported (MacOS on a reasonable-efforts basis).

 > [!WARNING]
 > This tool is still in development.
 While it Works For Me™, it does not yet
-> have any tests.
+> have many tests.
 It's recommended to only use this in directories that are
 > version controlled.

 [crates.io]: https://crates.io/crates/repatch